wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **M:**&ensp;When you feel yourself everywhere in the world, do you remain separate from the world?
 Or, are you the world?

 **Q:**&ensp;Both.
-Sometimes I feel myself to be neither mind nor body, but one single all-seeing eye.
+Sometimes I feel myself to be neither mind nor body, but one single all-seeïng eye.
 When I go deeper into it, I find myself to be all I see and the world and myself become one.

 **M:**&ensp;Very well.
 What about desires?
 Do you have any?